-|In the company of an experienced local guide, we set out to discover the dramatic history of the Old Town and Jewish Quarter in Prague.|
+|In the company of an experienced local guide, discover the historical centre of Prague.|

-Prague Experience walking tours are led by professional licensed tourist guides.
+Prague Experience walking tours are led by professional, licensed tourist guides.